 Low-commission alternatives to Redfin

-Clever Real Estate is one of the best options if you want to save on commission without sacrificing service.
-Clever connects you with top local agents from brokerages like RE/MAX and Compass and pre-negotiates a low 1.5% listing fee for you.
-You get the support of a full-service agent while paying a fraction of the typical 2.5–3% rate.
-Fill out this short quiz to get matched with local agents today.
+- Clever Real Estate is one of the best options if you want to save on commission without sacrificing service.
+Clever connects you with top local agents and pre-negotiates a low 1.5% listing fee.
+It can be a fit if you want full-service support while paying a reduced rate, and you want to compare multiple agent options.

 Redfin: How it works